The root chakra is one of the most blocked and constricted energy fields within our bodies.

 2. Chant “LAM” to yourself.

 This sound matches the vibration of the root chakra.
 Try drawing out the letters into sounds, such as “lllllllaaaaaaammmmm.”
+You might also like to listen to binaural beats (a form of music healing therapy) which helps to activate and clear all the chakras through alternating sound waves.
+Try these chakra healing songs.

 3. Regularly go for a walk in nature.